-The popularity of SUVs means that there are absolutely shedloads of choices available.
+The popularity of SUVs means you have shedloads of choices available.
 So, to help you choose, our experts have put together this list of the best SUVs of 2025.

 The SUV market is a diverse one, but the best SUVs featured here have some key factors in common.
-They all boast MPV-like practicality: often with seven seats, high-up seating positions and big boots.
-Some are four-wheel drive, some are two-wheel drive, while many are available with a range of petrol, diesel and hybrid engines.
+They all boast MPV-like practicality often with seven seats, high-up seating positions and big boots.
+Some have the option of four-wheel drive, while many are available with a range of petrol, diesel and hybrid engines.
 You'll even find a handful of fully electric SUVs in this list.

-While not all the cars in this list are built to tackle treacherous terrain, all of them have enough capability to deal with anything the average family car buyer could encounter: rough dirt tracks, badly surfaced country lanes or, most likely, potholed car parks.
-If you need more off-road ability than that, why not check out our list of the best 4x4s and off-road cars?
+While not all the cars in this list are built to tackle treacherous terrain, they have the capability to deal with anything the average family car buyer could encounter: rough dirt tracks, badly surfaced country lanes or, most likely, potholed car parks.
+If you need more off-road ability than that, check out our list of the best 4x4s and off-road cars?

 If you're ready to buy, we've got over 30,000 used SUV for sale, while if you want more choice, we have over 90,000 used cars for sale.
 If you're looking to finance a new car, check out our guide to the best PCP deals.